 What is the effect of using the educational film on the achievement of the eighth-grade students in the city of Tulkarm?

-Questions of the study:

-This study sought to answer the main question of the study:

-What is the effect of using the educational film on the achievement of the eighth-grade students in the city of Tulkarm?

 Hypotheses of the study:

 This study sought to examine the following null hypothesis:

-There are no statistically significant differences at the level of significance of (α≤0.05) between the average means of the students of the pilot group (who studies with the educational film) and the students of the control group (who studies with the traditional method without using the educational film) in the scores of the post-achievement test.
+There are no statistically significant differences at the level of significance of (α≤0.05) between the average means of the students of the experimental group (who studies with the educational film) and the students of the control group (who studies with the traditional method without using the educational film) in the scores of the post-achievement test.
+Could you classify the test to three domains : concepts, procedures and problem solving?
+4 hypotheses instead on 1

 Objectives of the study: